||Geshe Sonam Gyaltsen

 are during the weekends in Dutch or English.

-of Geshe Sonam Gyaltsen are translated into Dutch, and Geshe la's teachings are translated into English.
-The Dutch monk Venerable Losang Gendun is the main teacher in the center in Amsterdam and he usually teaches in Dutch.
+of Geshe Sonam Gyaltsen are translated into Dutch.
+The Dutch monk Venerable Losang Gendun is the main teacher in the center in Amsterdam and he mostly teaches in Dutch, but he also gives some English courses.
 Besides them, several advanced students

 of the Maitreya Institute regularly lead courses, meditations